 One point of note for this is the issue of your luggage.
 As you are on public transport all lifting and carrying will need to be done by yourselves.
 If you are not comfortable lifting your bags potentially up a few flights of stairs this is probably not the best option.

-The whole Process can simply be reversed for getting back to the airport.
+The whole process can simply be reversed for getting back to the airport at the end of your trip.

 If you can’t manage your bags on the BART then this may be the next best option for you if you are on a budget.
 However, if there are 4 of you (adults) the cost is comparable to a taxi anyway.